 Select the Forward Warp tool with a relatively large brush.
 You can change the brush size by opening the Brush Tool Options panel in the Properties column.
 Or you can use the square bracket keys.
 The left bracket ( [ ) makes the brush larger.
 The right bracket ( ] ) makes the brush smaller.

 Place the brush on the edge of the area you are working on.
-Then carefully push the outline of the body towards the centre.
+Then carefully push the outline of the body towards the center.
 Use many little pushes and follow the form of the body.
 You want the changes to be as subtle and natural as possible.

 If you do not like the result, switch to the Reconstruct tool.
 Then hold the brush over the area to return it to its original form.